 Changes to programmes/courses that are necessary between review periods normally need CASE approval.
 Where approval for a change has been given by CASE, or a minor modification has been made, these should be clearly identified in the next CASE monitoring exercise return.

-8. Accreditation Fees for Direct graduate entry MSc Programmes/Courses
+8. Accreditation Fees for Part-time Programmes/Courses

 The current fees in force, including penalty fees, may be found on the CASE website at: www.case-uk.org/for-heis/apply-for-accreditation/accreditation-fees/